 Sydney has an extensive public transport system that includes trains, buses, ferries and light rail.
-Recently a new electronic ticketing system called Opal has been introduced to provide one ticket to use across all these types of transport.
-The Opal card is used for travel on all trains, most ferries, buses and light rail.
-It is not for you on the Fast Ferries.
+An electronic ticketing system called Opal allows you to use one ticket to use across all these types of transport.
+I hope this simplified guide to using the Opal card helps you to plan your visit to Sydney.

 What follows is my attempt to simplify all the Opal information out there and answer some fundamental questions I have been asked to date.
 I have been using the card since April 2015, and this is my understanding of the system and how it works.
 I will update this page regularly should I find out anything new.
-I am married to a NSW Bus driver so have constantly been bombarding him with questions and as a result, I am pretty confident that I have covered all the basics a visitor to Sydney will need to know.
+I am pretty confident that I have covered all the basics a visitor to Sydney will need to know.

 Opal is a ‘pay-as-you-go’ system as opposed to a timed system, so you only pay when you catch a train or bus or ferry.
 There are rewards for frequent travel and daily caps on fare that can save regular users and even visitors on short trips some $$$